cms-dev/cms/docs/Task types.rst

 A submission goes through two steps involving the task type: the compilation, that usually creates an executable from the submitted files, and the evaluation, that runs this executable against the set of testcases and produces an outcome for each of them.

-Note that the outcome doesn't need to be obviously tied to the score for the submission: typically, the outcome is computed by a grader (which is an executable or a program stub passed to CMS) or a comparator (a program that decides if the output of the contestant's program is correct) and not by the task type.
+Note that the outcome doesn't need to be obviously tied to the score for the submission: typically, the outcome is computed by a grader (which is an executable or a program stub passed to CMS) or a comparator (a program that decides if the output of the contestant's program is correct) and not directly by the task type.
 Hence, the task type doesn't need to know the meaning of the outcome, which is instead known by the grader and by the :doc:`score type <Score types>`.

+An exception to this is when the contestant's source fails (for example, exceeding the time limit); in this case the task type will assign directly an outcome, usually 0.0; admins must consider that when planning the outcomes for a task.

 Standard task types
 ===================

 CMS ships with four task types: Batch, OutputOnly, Communication, TwoSteps.
-The first two are well tested and reasonably strong against cheating attempts and stable with respect to the evaluation times.
-Communication should be usable but it is less tested than the first two.
-The last one, TwoSteps, is probably not ready for usage in a public competition.
-The first two task types cover all but three of the IOI tasks up to IOI 2012.
+The first three are well tested and reasonably strong against cheating attempts and stable with respect to the evaluation times.
+TwoSteps is a somewhat simpler way to implement a special case of a Communication task, but it is substantially less secure with respect to cheating.
+We suggest avoiding TwoSteps for new tasks, and migrating old tasks to Communication.

 OutputOnly does not involve programming languages.
-Batch works with all supported languages (C, C++, Pascal, Java, Python, PHP), but only the first four if you are using a grader.
-Communication has been tested with C, C++, Pascal and Java.
-TwoSteps works only with C, C++ and Pascal.
+Batch is tested with all languages CMS supports out of the box, (C, C++, Pascal, Java, C#, Python, PHP, Haskell, Rust), but only with the first five when using a grader.
+Communication is tested with C, C++, Pascal and Java.
+TwoSteps only with C. Regardless, with some work all task types should work with all languages.

-You can configure, for each task, the behavior of these task types on the task's page in AdminWebServer.
+Task types may have parameters to configure their behaviour (for example, a parameter for Batch defines whether to use a simple diff or a checker to evaluate the output).
+You can set these parameters, for each task, on the task's page in AdminWebServer.

 .. _tasktypes_batch: